 In the 1980’s, Father Jacque Johnson was assisted by Colin Levangie and Father Fred Groleau, and Father Gilles Gauthier assumed the leadership of the pilgrimage.
 The program was changed from the two-day format, expanding to a full five-day program.
 The pilgrimage now opened on Saturday afternoon, programming was added to the Monday and Tuesday, and a closing ceremony was added on the Thursday.

 Cree, English, and French — the languages used from the very beginning, were enhanced by adding more aboriginal languages, increasing in number over the years as participation became broader and wider.

-A volunteer center (added in 1990) and a sleeping complex (added in 1997) for volunteers were brought from the closed Kitsamanito center in Grouard.
+A volunteer center (added in 1990) and a sleeping complex for volunteers (added in 1997) were brought in from the closed Kitsamanito center in Grouard.